Ingrid Haas

 ihaas2@unl.edu

-Dr. Ingrid Haas is Resident Faculty in the Center for Brain, Biology, and Behavior (CB3) and holds a courtesy appointment in the Department of Psychology.
-She is currently a Faculty Fellow with the National Strategic Research Institute (NSRI).
-Dr. Haas is interested in understanding the expression of political attitudes and beliefs, and how that expression is influenced by contextual factors such as emotion and identity.
-She conducts interdisciplinary research on political behavior using theory and methods from political psychology, social psychology, and cognitive neuroscience.
-Her expertise is in attitudes, social cognition, emotion, prejudice, social identity, experimental and survey design, quantitative research methods and statistics, and structural and functional MRI (fMRI).
+Dr. Ingrid Haas is an Associate Professor and Graduate Program Chair in the Department of Political Science.
+She is Resident Faculty in the Center for Brain, Biology, and Behavior (CB3), Courtesy Faculty in the Department of Psychology, and a Faculty Fellow with the National Strategic Research Institute (NSRI).
 Dr. Haas directs the Political Attitudes and Cognition (PAC) Lab.
-She teaches courses on political psychology, American politics, and quantitative research methods.
-She also serves on the Editorial Board for Politics and the Life Sciences and Frontiers in Social Psychology.
+She is interested in understanding political decision making and the expression of political attitudes and beliefs, and how decision making and attitude expression are influenced by contextual factors such as emotion and identity.
+She conducts interdisciplinary research on political behavior using theory and methods from political psychology, social psychology, and cognitive neuroscience in the context of American politics and international security.
+Her specific areas of expertise include attitudes, social cognition, emotion, prejudice, social identity, experimental and survey design, quantitative research methods and statistics, and structural and functional MRI (sMRI/fMRI).
+Her research is currently funded by the Carnegie Corporation of New York.

 Education